xdmushui/partner-center-sdk/develop/set-up-api-access-in-partner-center.md

 3. On the **Account settings** page, select **App management**.

-4. Select an existing app or create a new app with default settings.
-Existing apps show up only if the Azure AD account has existing apps.
+4. If you do not already have an existing app, add a new web app.
+If you have an existing web app, click the **Add key** button.

-5. On the confirmation page, copy the app registration information, especially the **Key** if you're creating a Web App, and store it in a safe place.
+5. Copy the app registration information, especially the **Key** if you're creating a Web App, and store it in a safe place.

 6. Sign out of Partner Dashboard, then sign back in with your integration sandbox account.
 Repeat steps 2-5 to enable API access in the integration sandbox.